reapp/oldreapp..github.io/articles/scotch-how-to-build-an-app.md

-## Creating a Native app with React, Flux and Reapp
+## Create a Phonegap app with React and Reapp

 React is enabling frontend developers to build apps like never before.
 It makes them easier to reason about with it's one-way data binding and declarative interface, and much faster with it's use of the Virtual DOM.
-[Reapp](http://reapp.io) is a mobile app development kit taht was announced last month to take advantage of the performance and productivitiy benefits of React.
+[Reapp](http://reapp.io) is a mobile app development kit just announced last month that takes advantage of the performance and productivitiy benefits of React to make building apps easier than ever.

-But, React is just one piece of building a complete app.
-It doesn't tell us how to handle data, routing, or really anything else but rendering to DOM.
-Luckily, Reapp will provide us with everything we need to do everything.
+Reapp gives us a complete UI kit and a CLI that lets us avoid all the hassle of gluing together the app by ourselves.

-Today, we're going to create an app using Reapp that pulls pictures from the Flickr API and displays them in a photo gallery.
+Today, we're going to create an app using Reapp that pulls pictures from the Flickr API and displays them in a photo gallery in no time at all.

 ### What we'll be building